liammuro/liammuro/README.md

-## Hi there
+## About me

-I'm Liam, a student at Swarthmore College studying Engineering and Computer Science.
+I'm Liam, a student at Swarthmore College studying Computer Science.

 <!--